Holographic BCFT Spectra from Brane Mergers: Conclusions and Discussion

 To obtain dimensions of the dual operators, we compute Euclidean on-shell actions of the corresponding brane configurations.
 This requires taking into account Gibbons--Hawking--York terms on boundaries and Hayward terms on corners, and one also needs matter content at corners to support intersections.
 In 3-dimensional gravity however, there is no backreaction and the only effect of the Einstein equations is to fix the branes' extrinsic curvatures, their intersection angles, and deficit angles of conical defects.
 To simplify the computations, we derive a general formula that reduces the on-shell action to a boundary integral involving the Wald entropy and the ADM mass along the lines of \cite{wald_black_1993,iyer_properties_1994}.
 In doing so, we provide a generalization of the ADM mass formula for geometries with intersecting branes.
 In this process, we also see explicitly that actions of point particles that source conical line defects do not contribute directly to the on-shell actions of our bulk configurations.
 Lastly, we show that, in 3-dimensional gravity, the brane and brane-intersection matter content do not contribute to the ADM mass.

-The general theme with heavy excited states in 3-dimensional gravity (either in closed or open-string channels) is that they are always dual to geometries containing a conical line defect.
-The direction in which the line defect is running inside the geometry determines the channel of the dual state.
-In addition, the strength $\alpha $ of the conical singularity is related to the scaling dimension of the dual state via the standard formula
+The general theme with heavy states in 3-dimensional gravity is that they are always dual to geometries containing a line defect supported by a point particle.
+For example, excited states are specifically dual to geometries containing a conical line defect of strength $\alpha$ supported by a point particle of mass $m$, with the relationship \eqref{pointparticlemass} between $\alpha$ and $m$ being determined from the equations of motion.
+Furthermore, the strength $\alpha$ of the conical defect is related to the scaling dimension of the dual state via,